Anton Ackermann: Soviet Occupation

 After World War II, at the end of April 1945, he returned to Saxony as head of the Ackermann Group, one of the three teams, each of ten men, flown in by the Communist Party from Moscow to different parts of the Soviet occupation zone to lay the groundwork for the Soviet Military Administration in Germany.
 He joined the newly reformed East German Communist party, the Socialist Unity Party (SED) in 1946.
-He was elected into the Central Committee and became a candidate member of the Politburo in 1949.
-From 1950 to 1954, he was a member of the People's Chamber.